'Ethnic cleansing' of Myanmar's Rohingya continues: UN

 "Safe, dignified and sustainable returns are of course impossible under current conditions."

-Myanmar's military has largely closed off northern Rakhine state to journalists, diplomats and most aid organisations outside of brief chaperoned trips.
+Myanmar's military has largely closed off the north of Rakhine state to journalists, diplomats and most aid organisations apart from brief chaperoned trips.

 It has justified the crackdown as an effort to root out Rohingya militants who attacked border police posts in August, killing about a dozen people.

-But the UN, rights groups and many Western powers have accused the army of using the counterinsurgency as a pretext to expel a minority that has faced brutal discrimination for decades.
+But the UN, rights groups and many Western powers have accused the army of using those attacks as a pretext to expel a minority which has faced brutal discrimination for decades.

+James Gomez, Amnesty International's director for Southeast Asia and the Pacific, said the UN's new findings "sadly echo our own".

+"Fleeing Rohingya told us how they are still being forcibly starved in a bid to quietly squeeze them out of the country," he said.

 Doctors Without Borders (MSF) has estimated that at least 6,700 Rohingya were killed in the first month of the crackdown alone.